ntnu-igem/Improvement-UiOslo_Norway-software-tool/README.md

 Changes are:
 1. Improved readability of necessary text and comments across all files.
 2. Simplified instruction and updated calls to Blender functions via the Blender Python package (bpy)
-3. BlenderScript.py: Removed the need for manual import of SALMON.obj and selection of objects in scene for visualisation.
+3. BlenderScript.py: Removed the need for manual import of SALMON.obj and selection and deletion of default created objects in scene for visualisation.

 ![Logo](https://github.com/iGEMOslo/iGEM2020_UiOslo_Norway/blob/master/Logo_with_title.png)
 # iGEM2020_UiOslo_Norway (sal.coli)